TigardHighGDC/Augmentation/CONTRIBUTING.md

 # Contributing

 This project is for Tigard High School's game submission to OGPC and as such we are not accepting pull requests from individuals outside of Tigard High students.
-If you have any suggestions please raise an issue, however we are not allowed to accept outside help for implementation.
-For this reason we ask that you keep your suggestions as general as possible without including any specific code snippets.
+If you have any suggestions please raise an issue however, we are not allowed to accept outside help for implementation.
+For this reason, we ask that you keep your suggestions as general as possible without including any specific code snippets.

 ## Game Club Members